shaunlaughey/supercoolapitest/README.md

 	* Follow the guide at https://www.vagrantup.com/intro/getting-started/index.html
 	* Use the Vagrantfile we provide
 * The Code
-	* Install from github where you are reading this
+	* Install from github (See Install at end) where you are reading this
 * Virtualbox (on MacOS and Linux)
 	* Simply download and install.
 	* Minimum spec. https://www.virtualbox.org/wiki/End-user_documentation